Dalvany/dalvany-image-panel/README.md

 * Image height : the height of the image.
 This option support variable (beware that it needs to be a number)
 * Single fill : if the query have a unique result, allow to fill the panel instead of using width and height above
 * Alt field : field to use as `alt`.
 The special value `Use icon field` will use the same field as `Icon field`.
 This is the default value.
+The `Alt field` will be used if there is a problem loading the image and the fallback isn't set or have itself a problem.

 ### Shared crosshair options